Skip to main content

 content

-Definition: anything written for someone else to read, encompassing documentation, guides, reference materials, and instructional text
+Definition: technical communication concept; anything written for someone else to read, encompassing documentation, guides, reference materials, and instructional text

 Purpose: establishes the scope of technical communication work and emphasizes the reader-focused nature of documentation